evansagola66/alx-project-nexus/README.md

 # alx-project-nexus
-## Movie Recommendation App - Movie Find
+## Movie Recommendation App - Movie Find Web Application

 A lightweight and modern movie discovery platform built with **Next.js**, **TypeScript**, and the **App Router**.
 The app allows users to browse trending movies, search for titles, view detailed information, and mark movies as favorites for quick access.